tinytinus/term-renderer/README.md

 NAME
 alice,jones
 bob,smith

 AGE
 27
 30
 ```

 ### how i used CSV's

- The program reads it data from shape.csv , currently this is hardcoded in.
- If other people want to make shapes i will make it so that you can choose the file, but for now just use shape.csv

  First we have a part named POINTS:
 ```